 Depending on the assessment of the student-athlete's situation, the LSU Shreveport Athletics Department may require a minimum of two hours of professional counseling to assist the athlete in a drug-free life.
-LSU Shreveport provides assistance to students with drug related problems through its Student Development and Counseling Center.
+LSU Shreveport aids students with drug related problems through Counseling Services.
 Those students who voluntarily seek assistance from the center are assured that professional standards of confidentiality will be maintained.
-Referral to appropriate community agencies is available through the Student Development and Counseling Center.
+Referral to appropriate community agencies is available through the Counseling Services.
 University support services and programs are designed to encourage students to adopt and maintain healthy lifestyles.